 When Trauma strikes.
 Addressing physiological and biological nervous system responses in the healing of trauma through Craniosacral Therapy

 Trauma is often only understood as a psychological reaction that we need to deal with in the mind.
-Trauma is also very much a physiological reaction that circulates in the body long after the event, as our reactions and responses to trauma are primarily bodily ones.
-During a traumatic or threatening situation we tend to go into a highly charged freeze or fight/flight response.
-This undischarged residual energy can, unconscious to us, remain in our body for many years as an incomplete physiological response manifesting itself as physical symptoms like e.g.: sleep disturbances, anxiety, hyper vigilance, irritability, tinnitus, digestive problems, jaw problems, back problems, migraines, depression, inflammation and be a host to all sorts of various complex pains and chronic illnesses like fibromyalgia and chronic fatigue.
+Trauma is also very much a physiological reaction that keeps circulating in the body long after the event, as our reactions and responses to trauma are primarily bodily ones.
+During a traumatic or threatening situation we tend to go into a highly charge fight/flight or freeze response.
+This undischarged residual energy can, remain in our body for many years as an incomplete physiological response manifesting itself as physical symptoms like e.g.: sleep disturbances, anxiety, hyper vigilance, tinnitus, digestive problems, jaw problems, back problems, migraines, depression, inflammation and be a host to all sorts of other chronic pain and illnesses.
 The key to resolving and healing Trauma lies in our physiology, in our bodily responses that needs to be resolved and discharged.
 (M. Kern, Wisdom in the body, 2005).
 Our physiology is regulated by our nervous system.
 Our nervous system sends messages to our body and has a big role to play in creating and maintaining our symptoms.
-No other modality addresses the Nervous system like Craniosacral Therapy as it lowers the sympathetic nervous system responsible for our fight/fight and enhances our parasympathetic nervous system responsible for our freeze response but also for our relaxation response.
-Craniosacral therapy allows the body to come back into a physiological balance, so the body can release any underlying stress, tension and emotional patterns that lie deeply stored within the body.
-This is so critical and of paramount importance in overcoming not only any kind of trauma but also for chronic pain and complex and chronic illness, as I witness in my clinics on a daily basis.
+No other modality addresses the nervous system like Craniosacral Therapy (CST).
+CST lowers the sympathetic nervous system responsible for our fight/fight and enhances our parasympathetic nervous system responsible for our freeze response but also for our relaxation response.
+CST allows the body to come back into a physiological balance, so the body can release any underlying stress, tension and emotional patterns that lie deeply stored within the body.
+This is so critical and of paramount importance in overcoming not only any kind of trauma but also for chronic pain and complex illnesses, as I witness in my clinics on a daily basis.

-Craniosacral addresses a wide variety of symptoms and conditions from physical pains, structural misalignments, muscular tensions to emotional blockages.
-During my training, trauma and stress release was definitely my favourite subject: working with the nervous system survival responses and the residual effects of trauma lodged in the body.………. ironically, never in a million years did I think trauma would strike me.
-I came to experience what I had learned during my education when a good few years ago, all off a sudden, my world became a very dark and lonely place as I suffered a severe physical & emotional trauma.
-As a result, I experienced a multitude of physical symptoms: non-stop raging headaches, migraines, tinnitus, neck pain, poor blood circulation, anxiety, nerve tingling and extreme sensitivity to light, to name a few.
-For months, I was unable to sleep or eat, the world was a scary place.
+CST addresses a wide variety of symptoms and conditions from physical pains, structural misalignments, muscular tensions to emotional blockages.
+During my training, trauma and stress release was definitely my favourite subject: working with the nervous system survival responses and the residual effects of trauma lodged in the body.……….
+Ironically, never in a million years did I think trauma would strike me.
+I came to experience what I had learned during my education when a good few years ago, my world became a very dark and lonely place as I suffered a severe physical & emotional trauma.
+As a result, I experienced a multitude of physical symptoms: non-stop raging headaches, migraines, tinnitus, neck pain, poor blood circulation, anxiety, nerve tingling and extreme sensitivity to sounds and light, to name a few.
+For months, I was unable to sleep or eat.
 The rug had been pulled out from underneath me, I was lost.

 So my Dr's, specialists and hospital rounds began, from A to Z from the GP to the Neurologist to the Psychiatrist, each with their own well-intended prescription pads: pain killers beta blockers, digestive relief, anti-anxiety, anti-depressants, muscle relaxants, laxatives, anti-inflammatory, stomach acid reduction pills, sleeping tablets, valium and narcotics in all sorts of varieties from tramadol to oxycodone to oxycontin.
 I ended up being the Pharmacy.

 I wanted to clear my anxious state, calm my nervous system, improve my sleeping but most of all find relief for all my physical symptoms by resolving them at root cause.
-I did not want a pill for every ill as I personally could not see, how that would resolve anything at root cause or bring any long-term solution, as the primary innate biological forces that controlled my symptoms seemed to be overlooked, disregarded and not addressed in this medical model.
+I did not want a pill for every ill as I personally could not see, how that would resolve anything at root cause or bring any long-term solution, as the primary innate biological forces that controlled my symptoms seemed to be overlooked, disregarded and not addressed.
 Thank goodness I knew Cranio and turned to my colleague: a highly skilled buddy and certified Cranio angel extraordinaire.

-During my first few cranial sessions we focused on my mental and emotional body, getting me back into my body, becoming less disassociated, as my body was a terrifying place to be in after the trauma.
+During my first few cranial sessions we focused on my mental and emotional body, getting me back into my body, becoming less disassociated, as my body was a terrifying place to be in.
 In fact, for the first 2 sessions I was not able to get on the table, touch was just too overwhelming.
-As my nervous system was in an overstimulated state of constant sympathetic stimulation arousal and all my bodily systems so overwhelmed, my therapist focused on calming my nervous system, allowing me to become less anxious, less hyper-vigilant and releasing the undischarged residual energy in a very safe and contained way.
-We focused on my disturbed vagus nerve by activating the ventral vagus response.
+My nervous system was in an state of constant sympathetic arousal and my bodily systems so overwhelmed.
+My therapist focused on calming my nervous system, allowing me to become less anxious, less hyper-vigilant and releasing the undischarged residual energy in a very safe and contained way.
+We focused on my disturbed vagus nerve.
 My therapist could only move as fast as my body felt safe to let go, peeling away the layers whilst she facilitated an incredible safe space and presence for me to do so.
 In further sessions, we were able to deal with my physical body and its pain.
-I became aware of how much tension I had really been holding, as my therapist was unwinding the tissues, layer by layer and releasing all my restrictions and pain.
+I became aware of how much tension I had really been holding, as my therapist was unwinding the tissues, layer by layer and releasing restrictions and pain.
 In one session I could feel this immense anger bubbling up, because of what had happened.
 I had no idea that this anger but also intense sadness had been living so deep inside of me.
 I had suppressed my emotions in order to cope, a common theme amongst trauma victims but also for many people in day to day life.
 I have lived through what I had learned in my education and I have an even deeper respect of how the body deals and expresses itself through any kind of life event or circumstance, big or small.
-I cleared all my physical and mental symptoms by addressing my nervous system that was so out of whack and so overwhelmed.
-Frequent Craniosacral sessions also addressed my physiology and my fascia (connective tissue) in my physical body and Craniosacral therapy addressed my emotional body by releasing all these emotions that I had stored through safe and natural releases.
-Craniosacral therapy truely acknowledges the whole person and works with the interconnected physical, mental, emotional and soul body, creating change on every level.
+I did clear all my physical and mental symptoms by addressing my nervous system that was so out of whack and overwhelmed.
+Frequent Craniosacral sessions also addressed my physiology and my fascia in my physical body and CST addressed my emotional body by releasing all these emotions that I had stored.
+CST truely acknowledges the whole person and works with the interconnected physical, mental, emotional and soul body, creating change on every level.